Skip to content

 Announcement: Marble ships the oldest existent historic Globe

-Friday, 23 October 2015 | torsten rahn
+Friday, 23 October 2015 | Torsten Rahn

 Today I have the pleasure to announce that Marble is the first popular virtual globe that ships and visualizes the Behaim Globe.
 The Behaim Globe is the oldest surviving terrestrial globe on earth.
 It was created between 1492 and 1493 - yes at the same time when Christopher Columbus made his first voyage towards the west and "discovered" America.
 This fact makes the Behaim Globe very special and also subject to scientific research: It documents European cartography during that era and it's probably the only historic globe which completely lacks the American continent.